-- Persona Profiling: Indentifying the daily rituals of customers to source new gap and opportunity spaces for produce and service growth.
+- Persona Profiling: Identifying the daily rituals of customers to source new gap and opportunity spaces for produce and service growth,

-- Experience Mapping: Using a logical grouping of experiential journey touch points tools to build a unique dynamic design-framework that priorities the specific needs of an organization or business (adaptive path)
+- Experience Mapping: Using a logical grouping of experiential journey touch points tools to build a unique dynamic design-framework that priorities the specific needs of an organisation or business (adaptive path),

 - Heuristic Evaluation: usability inspection to help identify problems in the user interface (UI) design.
-It specifically involves evaluators to recognize usability principles (the "heuristics").
+It specifically involves evaluators to recognise usability principles (the "heuristics"),

-- Vernacular tool: identifying the synergies and communication types within an organization to optimize the transfer of vital data that is typically lost in transition.
+- Vernacular tool: identifying the synergies and communication types within an organisation to optimise the transfer of vital data that is typically lost in transition,

-- Empathic Observations: processes of observation the customer behaviors to identify latent customer needs in order to create products that the customers might require in the future.
+- Empathic Observations: processes of observation the customer behaviours to identify latent customer needs in order to create products that the customers might require in the future,

-- Scenario Mapping: Scenario planning, also called scenario thinking or scenario analysis, is a strategic planning method that some organizations use to make flexible long-term plans?
+- Scenario Mapping: Scenario planning, also called scenario thinking or scenario analysis, is a strategic planning method that some organisations use to make flexible long-term plans?